WestDRI/julia/content/2022_modules/07_jl_basics.md

     11.5

-Admittedly, using emojis doesn't seem very useful, but using Greek letters to write equations really makes Julia a great math and physics language:
+Admittedly, using emojis doesn't seem very useful, but using Greek letters to write equations really makes Julia a great mathematical language:

 ``` julia
 σ = 3